 - Prospects buy what your product does, not what it is.
 Focus on what your solution does and not what it is.
 Discuss and demonstrate how your product or solution helps your prospects succeed.
 Ask questions to understand what your customers value.

 - Strive to be a better listener.
 Never interrupt.
 Avoid thinking about what you want to say when someone else is speaking.
 Silence is good and appreciated.
 Give yourself time to think.

 - Reach out to all buying influences in an account.
 Understand their role.
 Start at the top.
 It is easier to go down the ladder than to climb the ladder.

 We hope these tips speed up your learning curve if you are new to sales.
-If you have been selling for a while, you may have acquired some bad habits.
+You may have acquired some bad habits if you have been selling for a while.
 Ask yourself if your habits need tweaking.
 If you want to invest in yourself and continue growing, join one of our upcoming classes.